vuikit/vuikit/README.md

 ## Custom UIkit Themes

-UIkit custom themes will work fine with Vuikit components except for `Dropdown` and `Modal`, which require resetting the transition styles.
-Apply the below examples in your theme extracted from the [Vuikit Theme](https://github.com/vuikit/vuikit-theme).
+UIkit custom themes will work fine by default with most of Vuikit components.
+There are few execptions, though, explained below.

 ### Modal

+UIkit Modal transitions are hardcoded plus incompatible with Vue transitions.
+The solution is to reset those and apply new ones.

 ```css
 .hook-modal() {